 The Neighbouring Rights Act

-The Dutch Neighbouring Rights Act (Wet op de naburige rechten, WNR) was implemented in 1993 and gives performing artists, film/record companies and broadcasting organisations the right to decide whether:
+The Neighbouring Rights Act (WNR: Wet op de naburige rechten) was introduced in 1993 and grants performers, film/record companies and broadcasting organisations the right to decide whether:

 - a performance may be recorded;

-- a recording may be broadcast, shown or played.
+- a recording may be broadcast or shown/played in public.

-When the Act was introduced, Sena was appointed the task of managing the right to payment of all Dutch artists and record producers under the Neighbouring Rights Act.
+When the WNR was introduced, the government authorised Sena to secure the right to payment on behalf of all Dutch performers and record companies in accordance with this Act.